KiitanTheAnalyst/Ersilia/README.md

 ```
 python3 -m pip install --install-option test soltrannet
 ```
-This will run our unit tests to ensure that GPU-enabled torch was setup correctly, and the proper functioning of SolTranNet as a command line tool and within a python environment.
+This will run unit tests to ensure that GPU-enabled torch was setup correctly, and the proper functioning of SolTranNet as a command line tool and within a python environment.

 # References
 [Publication](https://pubs.acs.org/doi/10.1021/acs.jcim.1c00331)